-The table below shows the exposure to counterparty credit risk (measured as exposure at the time of default) by asset class on derivative contracts and securities lending/borrowing transactions, after the impact of any netting agreements.
+The table below shows exposure to counterparty credit risk (measured as the exposure at default) by Basel asset class on derivative contracts and securities lending/borrowing transactions, after the impact of any netting agreement.
+Bilateral transactions between the Bank and customers (bilateral counterparty risk) are distinguished from transactions related to the clearing activities of the Bank, including essentially exposures to central counterparties (CCP).